bamayoen/kanji_grade_finder/README.md

 # kanji_grade_finder
 Harvard EdX Capstone Project.
-This project uses machine learning to allow the user to predict the grade of a given kanji (Grade 1-7).
+This project uses machine learning to allow the user to predict the JLPT grade of a given kanji (Grade 0-5).

 Content:
 1. code.R : all code for this project